KyryloTurchyn/arXiv_summarizer/README.md

   After that we optionally add images
 # Notes
 #### 1) The programme does not work on documents where the text format is given as columnar format
 #### 2) There may be a problem with images, as the image size may be too large.
-For this reason I have entered and marked in the code the values that can be changed depending on the image size.
+For this reason I have added `--s` flag.